Textile Museum of Canada seeks new Director & CEO

 Boston-based search firm Arts Consulting Group (ACG) has been retained by the Textile Museum of Canada to aide in the search for its next director and CEO.

-The Textile Museum of Canada (Textile Museum) is the only national museum, and one of eight worldwide, exclusively devoted to the collection, exhibition, and documentation of global textiles.
+The Textile Museum of Canada (Textile Museum) is the only museum in Canada delivering programs andvexhibitions dedicated solely to textile arts, and it is one of eight worldwide exclusively devoted to the collection, exhibition, and documentation of global textiles.
 Based in Toronto for more than 45 years, the award-winning Textile Museum explores local, national, and international social and cultural histories through the medium of textiles and how they inform contemporary art, craft, design, and human histories.
 It serves as a national cultural institution anchored in the local community, reflecting the evolving richness and diversity of cultural experiences through the fabric and art of everyday lives.
 The museum’s agility and responsiveness to contemporary issues and its resulting innovative research, exhibition, educational programs, and outreach not only ensure robust community engagement, but also relevance to local, national, and international audiences.

 In addition to 12,500 square feet of public space, the museum is innovative in its approach to interactive, digital platforms.
 It has a specialized reference library, conservation department, gift and book shop, and collections management and research area to support the Textile Museum’s operations.
 An auditorium for meetings and seminars, as well as an education gallery, provide space for public programming and hands-on, interactive experiences.

 The Textile Museum’s collection consists of more than 15,000 objects.
-Among them, for example, are a salmon skin suit from China, a 2,000-year-old Nazca fragment from Peru, and a hooked rug by artist Florence Ryder (Standing Buffalo Reserve, Saskatchewan) that incorporates traditional Sioux designs.
+Among them, for example, are a salmon skin suit from China, a rain hat made of rice straw, seaweed, and tree bark from Japan, a woman’s silk coat (munisak) with warp ikat designs from Uzbekistan, and a hooked rug by artist Florence Ryder (Standing Buffalo Reserve, Saskatchewan) that incorporates traditional Sioux designs.
 While only a small percentage of the collection is available for viewing in the Textile Museum’s galleries, the complete collection from more than 200 regions of the world has been digitized and is available for viewing online.
 The Textile Museum’s exhibitions also present the work of local, national, and international contemporary artists who often draw from the museum’s permanent collection for research and inspiration.

 In solidarity with Black, Indigenous, and People of Colour (BIPOC) communities, the Textile Museum made a public statement on June 12, 2020, in support of the Black Lives Matter movement.
 The statement challenged the Textile Museum to turn the lens of equity inwards to explore how the museum can further develop a deeper sense of belonging for all.
 Even prior to this public statement, the Textile Museum has been committed to taking an active role in the ongoing struggle for racial equity and justice.
 Recognizing that the Textile Museum, like so many cultural institutions, has been shaped by the colonial roots of Western museum practices and histories, the museum has committed to publicly sharing its plan for concrete actions towards meaningful change.